Jnhcau/FS-GP/README.md

   Main script for running the nested cross-validation pipeline.
   It calls feature selection methods from `feature_selectors.py`, performs model training, hyperparameter tuning, and evaluation.

+- SHAP.py
+  Script for computing and visualizing feature importance using SHAP values.